The Silent Judgment of Animals: How Their Presence Changes Our Spaces | Brandhoek Fine Art

 ⸻

-The silent judgment of animals
+The silent judgment of the animals

 A room with an animal is never the same room.

-His mere presence is enough and everything shifts:
+His mere presence is enough, and everything shifts:

 We often believe we have control – over design, over aesthetics, over impact.